kristian-lange-tw/JATOS_docs_v3/pages/JATOS-Workflow.md

 You'll download a .csv or JSON-formatted text file (depending on how you wrote your JavaScript).
 We always recommend JSON format because it's more flexible and robust, and use [JSONlab](https://de.mathworks.com/matlabcentral/fileexchange/33381-jsonlab-a-toolbox-to-encode-decode-json-files) to read the data into Matlab and the [rjson](https://cran.r-project.org/web/packages/rjson/index.html) package for R.

+With this, you can import your JSON data into Matlab or R; or a .csv into Excel, JAGS or SPSS.
+From then on, you know the drill.